SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/Compatibility.md

 This book describes Swift 6,
 the default version of Swift that's included in Xcode XXX.
-You can use Xcode XXX to build targets that are written in Swift 6, Swift 5, Swift 4.2, or Swift 4.
+You can use the Swift 6 compiler to build code that's written in Swift 6, Swift 5, Swift 4.2, or Swift 4.

 When you use the Swift 6 compiler to build code that uses the Swift 5 language mode,